-Low self esteem is such a common problem in our society, that, if it were a mental health diagnosis, it would be far and away the most common diagnosis around!
-Think about what is connected to it: Depression, Anxiety, Insecurity, Self-doubt, Body Image issues, and so on.
+Low self esteem is such a common problem in our society, that, if it were a mental health diagnosis, I believe that it would be far and away the most common diagnosis around.
+Think about what is connected to it: depression, anxiety, insecurity, self-doubt, body image issues, and so on.

-Hear this: If you are living with low self image, there is something you can do about it.
-This page contains proven tools and resources that are effective in overcoming this condition.
+Please hear this: If you are living with low self-image, there is something you can do about it.
+This page contains tools and resources that are effective in overcoming this condition.

-Instead of all of the negatives that are associated with poor self-esteem, consider these:
+As an alternative to all of the negatives that are associated with poor self-esteem, consider these personal qualities:

 I look at self-esteem as being on a continuum.
 Let’s say from 1-100.
 No matter where you currently are at on the continuum, It IS possible for you to move along the scale to a higher level of self-esteem.
 By examining your thoughts and feelings, as well as becoming clear on the types of thought patterns you’d like instead, you can lift your self-image.
 Other related tools like systematic relaxation, visualization, and goal setting can also help tremendously in this effort.

 In addition, self-care is very important in being a healthy, balanced individual.
 Obviously, this type of balance will help someone in their quest to address low self-esteem.
 More on self-care here.